 - Documents are made while you wait, usually within 10 minutes

-– By mail: fill in & print out the death record request form, include a copy of valid identification** along with payment (Mailed back within 48 hours)
+– By mail: fill in & print out the death certificate request form, include a copy of valid identification** along with payment (Mailed back within 48 hours)

 – Online: through VitalChek (All requests leave our office the same day requested by UPS if received before 2:30 PM CST)